Cubs vs. Nationals Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Drew Smyly (7-6) will take the mound for the Cubs, his 19th start of the season.
+- Jameson Taillon (3-6) will take the mound for the Cubs, his 16th start of the season.

-- In 18 starts this season, he's earned a quality start in five of them.
+- In 15 starts this season, he's earned a quality start in two of them.

-- Smyly has made 12 starts of five or more innings in 18 chances this season, and averages 5.2 frames when he pitches.
+- Taillon has pitched five or more innings in seven straight games and will look to extend that streak.

-- He has two appearances this season with zero earned runs allowed out of his 18 chances this season.
+- He has made 15 appearances and finished two of them without allowing an earned run.

 |Opponent